-This is the most common 'natural' healing process, whereby the fracture ends are placed close to each other (but not apposed), with intervening haematoma and variable displacement and/or angulation.
+This is the most common 'natural' healing process, whereby the fracture ends are placed close to each other (but not apposed), with intervening hematoma and variable displacement and/or angulation.

 Though the healing process of a fracture can be divided into various phases, it should rather be understood as a biological continuum.
 The periosteum, endosteum, and Haversian canals are the sources of pluripotent mesenchymal stem cells that initiate the formation of the healing tissues.
 The bridging callus seen on radiographs mainly arises from the periosteum.

 The process of fracture healing

-The fracture haematoma initiates the healing response.
-Within 48 hours, chemotactic signalling mechanisms attract the inflammatory cells necessary to promote the healing process.
+The fracture hematoma initiates the healing response.
+Within 48 hours, chemotactic signaling mechanisms attract the inflammatory cells necessary to promote the healing process.

-Within 7-14 days, granulation tissue is formed between the fragments, leading to vascularization of the haematoma.
+Within 7-14 days, granulation tissue is formed between the fragments, leading to vascularization of the hematoma.
 On radiographs, there may be increased lucency of the fracture during this stage due to bone resorption.

 Progenitor cells within the granulation tissue proliferate and begin to differentiate into fibroblasts and chondroblasts.
 They produce an extracellular organic matrix of fibrous tissue and cartilage, wherein woven bone is deposited by osteoblasts.
 This stage usually lasts 4-16 weeks.
 The newly formed callus is still damageable by shear forces, whereas axial traction and pressure promote matrix formation.

 The mesh of woven bone is then replaced by lamellar bone, which is organized parallel to the axis of the bone.

 Eventually, remodeling of the bone takes place, restoring its normal cortical structure depending on load distribution.
 This is an ongoing process that may last for several years.
 In children, remodelling occurs faster than in adults and may compensate for malunion to some degree.